DodoLintu108/Sarcasm-Checker/README.md

 ## Usage

 - Add the bot to your Discord server.
-- Use `!Sarcasm` to mark a message as sarcastic.
+- Use `!sarcasm` to mark a message as sarcastic.
 - React with 👍 or 👎 to provide feedback on the bot's sarcasm detection.
-- Use `!Evaluate` to evaluate the model's accuracy.
+- Use `!evaluate` to evaluate the model's accuracy.
 - Use `!commands` to list all available commands.

 ## Files